Welcome to Blender! Blender is a free and open-source 3D creation suite.

 Blender makes it possible to perform a wide range of tasks, and it may seem daunting when first trying to grasp the basics.
 However, with a bit of motivation and the right learning material, it is possible to familiarize yourself with Blender after a few hours of practice.

 This manual is a good start, though it serves more as a reference.
 There are also many online video tutorials from specialized websites.

 Despite everything Blender can do, it remains a tool.
 Great artists do not create masterpieces by pressing buttons or manipulating brushes, but by learning and practicing subjects such as human anatomy, composition, lighting, animation principles, etc.

 3D creation software such as Blender have an added technical complexity and jargon associated with the underlying technologies.
-Terms like UV maps, materials, shaders, meshes, and ”subsurf” are the media of the digital artist, and understanding them, even broadly, will help you to use Blender to its best.
+Terms like UV maps, materials, shaders, meshes, and ”subdivs” are the media of the digital artist, and understanding them, even broadly, will help you to use Blender to its best.

-So keep reading this manual, learn the great tool that Blender is, keep your mind open to other artistic and technological areas and you too can become a great artist.
+So keep reading this manual, learn the great tool that Blender is, and keep your mind open to other artistic and technological areas – and you, too, can become a great artist.